Oil higher on lower Iran exports, rising U.S. supply

 U.S. crude inventories rose by 38,000 barrels to 405.7 million barrels in the week to Aug.
 24, the American Petroleum Institute said on Tuesday.

-Official U.S. fuel inventory and crude production data will be published later on Wednesday by the Energy Information Administration (EIA).
+Official U.S. fuel inventory and crude production data was due to be published later on Wednesday by the Energy Information Administration (EIA).

 Traders said reports of potential investment in Venezuela’s struggling oil production also affected markets.
 Venezuelan crude exports have halved since 2016 to below 1 million bpd.